The power of NPS in your product strategy

 Leveraging the power of NPS

-In this new world of NPS, is a good starting point for driving your business forward.
+NPS is a good starting point for driving your business forward.
 It can help point you in the right direction when it comes to segmenting your users beyond their product usage, by sentiment:

 - Promoters are the key product evangelists that you can leverage for beta tests and for your product launches.
 These users are eager to see what’s coming down the pipe and are so passionate that they’re excited to share your product with their communities.
-You know you can rely on your Promoters to serve as reference customers for prospects and investors, speakers at industry conferences or ambassadors for your product.
+You know you can rely on your Promoters to serve as reference customers for prospects and investors, speakers at industry conferences, or ambassadors for your product.

 - Passive customers are a class of users that you should keep a close eye on, keeping them actively engaged in your communities to show the value they bring to your community.
 While they’re generally happy with your tool today, they could swing towards Promoters or Detractors as your product evolves.
 You may even decide to track the overall trend in the conversion rate from passive-to-detractor and passive-to-promoter to get a sense of where your product is heading.